YitanLu/ukea-rainfall-data-grabber/README.md

 This tool kit is developed based on UK EA's [AIP reference](https://environment.data.gov.uk/flood-monitoring/doc/rainfall).
 Check regularly any update to the API to modify the script to adapt.

+Notes the following implementation in data processing
-**NOTE**: the current API has 1000 records limit.
+- **NOTE 1**: the current API has 1000 records limit.
 Each data is for 15 mintues interval so 1000 records is roughly 10 days.
+- **NOTE 2**: assuming the script is triggered at regular interval <10 days, the new dataframe is appended to the existing dataframe (from csv) to form the data that includes both the new and the old.
+Also the new dataframe will replace any reading from the old (if any) at the same past recording time.
+It is expected that the station will take time to verify the latest data.
+- **NOTE 2**: the raw data [rawdata.csv](https://github.com/YitanLu/ukea-rainfall-data-grabber/data/rawdata.csv) saves reading of 15mins;  a processed data file does the daily sum and present the cummulative rainfall by date [processe_ddata.csv](https://github.com/YitanLu/ukea-rainfall-data-grabber/data/processed_data.csv).
+The [processed_data.csv](https://github.com/YitanLu/ukea-rainfall-data-grabber/data/processed_data.csv) only contains data until 3 days ago due to the reason explained in **NOTE 2**.

 <p align="right">(<a href="#top">back to top</a>)</p>